 Cold press juicers tend to be more expensive and because of their slower operating speed, juicing your produce might take a little more time, however the pulp produced will be much dryer not only meaning you will get a higher yield from the same amount of produce but clean up is often easier as there is less mess.

-Based on our team's experience, we have summarised the reason to buy either a cold press machine or a fast, centrifugal machine below!
+Based on our team's experience, we have summarised the reason to buy either a cold press machine or a fast, centrifugal machine below.

 Buy a cold press juicer, such as the MOD Cold Press Juicer if:

 - You are wanting to do juice cleanses, fasts or improve the quality of your diet overall

 - You want to make homemade nut milks

 - You want the ability to make healthy and delicious sorbets (using the complimentary sorbet attachment)

 - You have the ability to spend a few extra dollars (and yes, we do have Afterpay available!)

 - You will use the juice mostly for cooking, baking or other processes where heat is applied